bg-write/chatGPT-cheatsheet/README.md

 - How can I improve this code?
 [Then paste the code.] ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
 - Can you provide some feedback on this code?
 [Then paste the code.] ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))
+- As a senior technical writer, please review and give feedback on the README to this GitHub project: [paste in GitHub URL].
+This README acts like documentation for a beginner's guide to ChatGPT.
+This URL includes an example of documentation that is considered "good" and which I'd like to use as a reference: [paste in URL].
+This ChatGPT README should incorporate the DITA documentation concepts of Concept, Procedure/Task, and API.
+The README should have imperative voice and should avoid implicit voice, adverbs, and filler words that don't add any value.
+  - Search this README and return any words with implicit voice, any words that are adverbs, and any filler words.

 ### Extracting Data